gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 df_worth_new_plot.head()
 ```

-And now a longer funtion to display this information on the model grid:
+And now a longer function to display this information on the model grid:

 ```python